BIRL/SPECTRUM-XFMS_v1.0.0.0/README.txt

 # SPECTRUM-XFMS: A MATLAB Toolbox for analysing XFMS data

-This toolbox is built on Windows 11 platform by using MATLAB 2021b along with MATLAB Bioinformatics and Matlab Curve Fitting Toolbox for functioning.
+This toolbox is built on Windows platform (Windows 10 & 11) using MATLAB 2021b along with MATLAB Bioinformatics and Matlab Curve Fitting
+Toolbox for functioning.

+How to Use this Tool

 ""INPUT""

-1. Run the MainCalculation.m file in MATLAB.
+1. Go to the "Toolbox" folder and run the "MainCalculation.m" file in MATLAB.
-2. Select the Input folder.
-3. Select the MASCOT, protein FASTA, SASA and pdb file.
+2. Select any folder from "SampleData" folder as an Input.
+3. Select the below files from respective folder (Step 2) i). *_Fasta_File.fasta ii). *_File.pdb iii). *_MASCOT_File.xlsx
+	iv). *_SASA_File.xlsx
-4. Select the folder containing MassHunter data files.
+4. Select the folder (*_MassHunter_Files) from Step 2 containing MassHunter data files.

 ""Output""

-Results will be saved in the "Result" folder.
+Results will be automatically saved into the "Result" folder and its location inside the Toolbox folder.